zoxpx/pxdocs/content/install-with-other/operate-and-maintain/performance-and-tuning/nosql.md

 The results demonstrate that running with PX-Enterprise for Cassandra workloads provide significant gains.
 PX-Enterprise's breakthrough performance for containerized workloads along with the cloud-scale data protection and data services make it a compelling container data services infrastructure for Cassandra and other no-sql workloads

 The Read OPS/sec and Write OPS/sec improvements graphs show how running with PX-Enterprise's three-node replication deliver a significantly better OPS/sec than running with Cassandra's three-node replication.
-This PX-Enterprise performance is also made possible because PX container software stack intelligently leverages NVMe SSDs to deliver high OPS/sec and low latencies.
+This PX-Enterprise performance is also made possible because Portworx container software stack intelligently leverages NVMe SSDs to deliver high OPS/sec and low latencies.

 ### Cassandra with PX-Enterprise - Read OPS/sec improvements